architect/architect/src/config/readme.md

 Introduces two new manifest files and one new workflow:

 - `.arc-config` is a configuration manifest file that lives in the same folder as each lambda it configures
-- `npm run config` display a report of all `.arc-config` status to deployed lambdas
+- `npx config` display a report of all `.arc-config` status to deployed lambdas
-- `npm run config apply` applies `.arc-config` to the corresponding staging and production lambdas (careful!)
+- `npx config apply` applies `.arc-config` to the corresponding staging and production lambdas (careful!)

 ## Configuration Management